 We are the state affiliate of the International Literacy Association and sponsor leadership and workshop activities designed to support literacy instruction in schools, public and private, throughout Connecticut.
-Our five regional councils and special interest council, CARR (Connecticut Association for Reading Research) promote outreach activities to foster literacy for all ages.

-- CRA Annual State Conference: We provide professional development opportunities that highlight regional and nationally recognized speakers, authors and illustrators.
+- CRA Inc. Annual State Conference: We provide professional development opportunities that highlight regional and nationally recognized speakers, authors and illustrators.
 We host vendor exhibits and offer incentives to our valued members.

 - Literacy Awards and Grants: We are pleased to honor our finest administrators and educators through our three CRA Awards.
 Consider nominating “An Unsung Hero” this year.
 Our Teaching Grants are available to provide funding for various literacy projects.

 - Sponsorship of Connecticut Loves to Read Day in various locations throughout the state

 - Support to parents and families through literacy projects and programs

 The Connecticut Reading Association, Inc. stands in alignment with the International Literacy Association to denounce all unconscionable acts of racially motivated violence and we are speaking out against systemic racism.

 As part of our mission, the CRA, Inc. will work to empower educators, inspire students, and encourage our communities to embrace literacy as an essential tool to fight against racism and to aid in developing anti-racist individuals.
 We are dedicated to the pursuance of equity within classrooms and within the community.